 After stopping into the vibrant and sweet Pickle & Myrrh to sample some handcrafted caramels made in Merrickville (and purchase some for the road!), we’re on our way to Hall’s Apple Market for hard cider tastings.
 This third-generation family farm also includes a bakery and country boutique where you can find everything apple.
 Walking into Hall’s the aroma of freshly-baked pies is heavenly.
 We have some shopping time here, picking up apple bread, apple chips, strudels and more, all made on site like grandma used to.
 Then we head into the tasting room, where we are greeted with four hard cider tastings ranging from dry to sweet all with unique flavour profiles, alongside house-baked treats like ginger cookies and apple tart samples.

-In addition to Tour de Taste, another A 1000 Ways tour worth noting is The Regional Journey which blends nature, farm life, and wine.
+In addition to Tour de Taste, another A 1000 Ways tour worth noting is The Regional Journey, a signature tour which blends nature, farm life, and wine.
 Gibson said guests take in sweeping views from a forest lookout, walk with goats or kid cuddles while in season, enjoy a wine tasting at a lakeside vineyard, and explore a unique general store-meets-social house.
 “It’s relaxed, playful, and really captures the slower pace and hidden charm of this area,” Gibson said.

 Both tours are personal, hands-on, and offer exclusive access to makers and spaces to foster that feeling of discovery and connection that is a constant on Gibson’s tours.